adamdehaven/shared-ui-components/packages/copy-uuid/README.md

 ## Requirements

 - `vue` must be initialized in the host application
-- `@kong/kongponents` must be available in the host application, along with the package style imports.
+- `@kong/kongponents` must be available as a `dependency` in the host application, along with the package's style imports.
 [See here for instructions on installing Kongponents](https://kongponents.konghq.com/#globally-install-all-kongponents).
-Specifically, the following Kongponents must be registered and globally available in the host application:
+Specifically, the following Kongponents must be available:
   - `KClipboardProvider`
   - `KIcon`